WIPACrepo/lta/README.md

     dd if=/dev/urandom bs=1 count=64 2>/dev/null | base64 >local-secret

-A script `lta-db.sh` is used to start the LTA DB service, secured with the local secret.
+A script `rest-server.sh` is used to start the LTA DB service, secured with the local secret.

 A script `make-token.sh` uses the local secret to create tokens for